How would you send one hundred wedding invitations? - Keep your Product Backlog lean. Michał Piotrkowski

 If I asked you what are the traits of a good Product Backlog you might answer that it should be complete, detailed, well organized, etc. However, in light of previous paragraphs, we see that creating big, detailed backlogs might not always be the best approach.

 Big Backlogs means Big Batches.

 Let’s have a look at some drawbacks of that.

 Big Design Up Front

 You are less eager to update or drop user story that you have been describing for many hours.
 The more effort you put into creating your current Backlog the less likely you experiment and explore alternatives.
-A big pile of upcoming work will give the impresion that everything is already decided and dicourage from creative thinking.
+A big pile of upcoming work will give the impression that everything is already decided and discourage creative thinking.
 What’s more, it can be intimidating for the team.

 Take a look at these two figures below.
 These are screenshots of a cumulative flow diagram from two projects I have been participating in.
 The green area represents work that has been done, the greyish-blue one represents the remaining scope of the backlog.

 In the first project, we experienced a lot of story reprioritization that postponed already delayed stories which effectively resulted in something that we called “user story graveyard”.
 We were reluctant to remove them entirely due to the effort we had put into creating them in the first place.
 Description of stories changed frequently and it was difficult to track all the important details in the avalanche of notifications.
 Effectively we spent a fair share of our time on “managing the backlog”.

 When we were developing StoryHub.io (second screenshot) we tried to keep the backlog lean.
 We put detailed descriptions into the stories only if we were sure they would be implemented soon.
 Each story had its lifecycle.
 Usually, it started as a somewhat blurry and generic placeholder for a bigger epic.
 Over time it evolved into (usually multiple) more specific stories which ended up as a concrete, actionable tasks.
 We avoided any more detailed descriptions until the last phase.